awmckinley/config/modules/ft.tex/README.md

-# LaTeX Language
+# LaTeX Document Processing

-A high-quality typesetting system.
+Tools for typesetting and processing LaTeX documents with support for parsing and compilation.